 The request should include a copy of the requester’s government ID and a cashier’s check or money order with the correct fees, which are:

-• $10.00 for the first copy of the document you are requesting.
+- $10.00 for the first copy of the document you are requesting

-• $4.00 for each additional copy.
+- $4.00 for each additional copy

-• $2.50 Administrative Fee for the five copies requested, plus an additional $2.50 Administrative Fee for each additional five documents or fraction thereof.
+- $2.50 Administrative Fee for the five copies requested, plus an additional $2.50 Administrative Fee for each additional five documents or fraction thereof

-Requesting Hawaii Vital Records Online
+How To Request Hawaii Vital Records Online

 Hawaii also offers an online portal to order birth and marriage certificates.
 The service is limited to vital records that were created after July 1909.
 Individuals who desire to utilize this service must first create a free online “eHawaii” account.